Nutrient Pollution-One of America’s Most Challenging Environmental Problems

 Monitoring and soil test data suggest the regional production centers are substantial sources of nutrient pollution.
 Farmers have implemented many practices to address sediment and nutrient pollution.

 However, these practices must be acceptable to farmers within current production systems and economic conditions.
 The costs of waste management and environmental control have not been fully included in the price of our food system.
-It isn't easy to extract these costs from farmers/producers without passing these costs up the food system.
+It isn't easy to extract these costs from farmers/producers without passing them up the food system.

-Every person who lives in or visits a watershed contributes to nutrient pollution of its waters.
-We also each contribute to nutrient pollution through lifestyle choices and resource consumption.
-Agriculture is just one part of the problem, and solution, for nutrient pollution but an important one.
-We must work to address water quality issues so we can expect the same responsibility from all others.
+Every person who lives in or visits a watershed contributes to the nutrient pollution of its waters.
+We also contribute to nutrient pollution through our lifestyle choices and resource consumption.

 Older Post Newer Post